dennessu/oculus-app-store/docs/markdown/Deployment Guide.md

 1. Copy Bits
 After full build, copy the following files to Bastion server:
 ```
-scp apphost/apphost-identity/build/distributions/apphost-identity-0.0.1-SNAPSHOT.zip $YOUR_USER@bsn-ue1.online.silkcloud.com:/home/$YOUR_USER
-scp apphost/apphost-crypto/build/distributions/apphost-crypto-0.0.1-SNAPSHOT.zip $YOUR_USER@bsn-ue1.online.silkcloud.com:/home/$YOUR_USER
-scp apphost/apphost-dataloader/build/distributions/apphost-dataloader-0.0.1-SNAPSHOT.zip $YOUR_USER@bsn-ue1.online.silkcloud.com:/home/$YOUR_USER
+scp apphost/apphost-cli/build/distributions/apphost-cli-0.0.1-SNAPSHOT.zip $YOUR_USER@bsn-ue1.online.silkcloud.com:/home/$YOUR_USER
 ```
-The first package apphost-identity contains the binary to run on app server and the files used to setup databases.
+The package apphost-cli contains the binary to run on app server and the files used to setup databases.
-The second package apphost-crypto contains the binary to run on crypto app server.

 1. Setup the silkcloud configuration folder for all servers